UltimateByte/zip-updater/README.md

 Using a cronjob ?
 Disable prompt by setting promptmode="off" Please, feedback

-Tested OKfor Garry'd Mod addons with github zip links.
+Tested OK for Garry'd Mod addons with github zip links.
 Should work for anything else similar to this :
 - All your zip files contain a root folder containing all the files.
 - Your zipfiles must have different names to be all managed correctly